What is LEGO®?

 It is best to wash clear pieces or minifigs by hand to avoid scratches and worn faces.

-See also the Washing LEGO post on Bill Ward’s (past BayLUG President) blog.
+See also the Washing LEGO post on Bill Ward’s blog.

 Generally no. Again, the club is not a service or training business.
-Again, however, individual members may, at their discretion, offer training or assistance to groups at their discretion.
+Again, however, individual members may, at their discretion, offer training or assistance to groups.

 I really need a particular part for a project I’m working on.
 How can BayLUG help?